MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The project will also install new manholes and storm drain inlets where needed, repair existing manholes and storm drain inlets, and replace some public sewer connections to private properties from the main line in the street to the curb.
 This investment in your neighborhood will ensure continued dependable sewer service and protect the public and our environment by reducing the possibility of sewage releases to homes, businesses, and streets.

-The project area is divided into three sections, as shown on the map, and will be completed in phases.
-Project design is currently focused on the South section, which will include about 9,000 feet, or 1.7 miles, of sewer pipes.
+The project design is currently focused on the South section, which will include about 9,000 feet, or 1.7 miles, of sewer pipes.
 Below is a map of the southern section of the project, and shows the construction methods and locations for potential night work.

 Design in the South section will continue through 2018.
 A construction contractor will be selected in early 2019.
-Construction in the South section only is anticipated to begin in the summer of 2019 and take up to a year and a half to complete.
+Construction in the South section only is anticipated to begin in the fall of 2019 and take up to a year and a half to complete.

 Design and construction timelines for the Middle and North sections are not yet known.
 They will be done sometime after the South section.

 Over the last few months, crews have been in the neighborhood surveying, locating utilities, inspecting sewer pipes and manholes, studying soil types and conditions, and collecting information to help engineers decide which locations need repair and what construction methods are best for each location.
 You may still see crews in the neighborhood conducting these activities.

 These design and pre-construction activities typically occur over time, rather than all at once.

 Our previous notice included proposed night work on Capitol Highway.
 The Portland Noise Office approved that work to be coordinated with the Portland Bureau of Transportation on their Capitol Highway repaving project.